We tried to anticipate your every question

 - Median class rank in high school: top 7%

 3. How do I apply?
 Apply Online.
+You may also apply via the Common Application.
 Be sure your application is complete or we won't be able to process it.

 4. What happens once I'm admitted?
 You'll send a nonrefundable $400 enrollment deposit before May 1 of your senior year to reserve your spot in the freshman class.
 That deposit will be credited to your tuition and fees.

 5. May I apply for the spring term?
 No, freshmen are admitted only for the fall term.

 1. Who's eligible to transfer to Rose-Hulman?
 Students who wish to transfer must have completed some college or university classes.
 If you have completed fewer than 24 transferable hours at the time of application, we will also need to see your high school transcript.

 2. What credits can transfer?
 As a general rule, a course must be a 100-level course or above and you must have received a C or better.
 Our faculty make the final decision on transfer credit.
 Online courses do not transfer.

 3. May I apply for financial aid?
 Yes, transfer students are eligible to be considered for need-based financial aid.
 Additionally, there are modest scholarship monies available.

 4. Are international students able to transfer?
 Yes, international students who have completed college-level work may apply.